Skin Trade is released

 Firstly, on the downside, the script, dialogue and pacing felt a little weak at times, but fortunately the performances and believability of the cast salvaged it for the most part.
 Personally, I would have liked a slightly grittier shooting style to accommodate the seedy world we soon become immersed in, but the film is still well shot, well lit and captures the neon underbelly of Thailand.
 All these points are pretty minor for the most part and don't substantially detract from the enjoyment factor.

-On the plus side, Skin Trade delivers solid entertainment and even takes a big swing to do something different.
-For that, I feel it deserves applause.
+On the plus, Skin Trade delivers solid entertainment and even takes a big swing to do something different.
+For that, it deserves applause.

-Still, I can never emphasise enough the importance of supporting these smaller, genre movies.
-If we want to see more of the same, and I certainly would, we need to get behind them and show there’s a demand.
-With budgets being drastically cut already and many actors and directors speaking out on the subject (it affects both quality and time spent shooting, not just salaries), we as audiences need to support the crazy amount of work that goes into filmmaking and champion projects which aspire to do something different, such as Skin Trade.
-I, for one, don’t want to see nothing but big cinema cash-cows and franchises at the local multiplexes, so let’s keep action live and kicking!
+Still, I can never emphasise enough the importance of supporting these smaller, genre movies, espeiclaly those which actually take a swing to do something new.
+If we want to see more of the same, and I certainly would, we need to get behind them and show there's a demand.
+With budgets being drastically cut already and many actors and directors speaking out on the subject (it affects both quality and time spent shooting, not bloated salaries), we as audiences need to support the crazy amount of work that goes into filmmaking and champion projects which aspire to do something different, such as Skin Trade.

-Skin Trade is out now On Demand with the Blu-ray and DVD release to follow soon.
-Check out the trailer below…
+Skin Trade is out now on Blu-ray, DVD and digital download On Demand with the Blu-ray and DVD release to follow soon.